Wellness Initiatives for Employees*

 Smoker (Tobacco-user) Surcharge

-During Open Enrollment each fall, if you are covered by an MCPS-provided medical insurance plan, you need to attest to whether or not you and your covered spouse will be tobacco free throughout the current calendar year.
-If you do not attest for both yourself and your spouse, or you attest to one or both of you not being tobacco free throughout the current calendar year, your contribution to your health insurance (medical, prescription, dental, and vision plans) will include the 3 percent surcharge.
+During Open Enrollment each fall, if you are covered by an MCPS-provided medical insurance plan, you will need to attest to whether or not you and your covered spouse will be tobacco free throughout the current calendar year.
+If you do not attest for both yourself and your spouse, or you attest to one or both of you not being tobacco free throughout the current calendar year, your contribution to your health insurance (medical, prescription, dental, and vision plans) will include the surcharge.

 You must make your tobacco-use attestation each fall during Open Enrollment via the Employee Self-Service web page.
+Open Enrollment for 2018 is October 9, 2017 through November 3, 2017.

 *If you are covered by a prescription, dental, and/or vision plan, but do not carry medical insurance through MCPS, you may complete a biometric health screening, but will NOT be eligible for the 1 percent reduction.
 You will NOT be able to complete a health risk assessment, however, since they are offered only through the medical plans.